Scharnhorst-class cruiser: Battle of the Falkland Islands

 At approximately 13:20, the battlecruisers opened fire at a range of 14 km.
-After a two-hour-long battle, Scharnhorst was dead in the water and listing heavily.
-The ship was sunk shortly thereafter.
-Gneisenau had been hit more than 50 times at close range; the crew gave three cheers for the Kaiser before the vessel sank.
-Nürnberg and Leipzig were also sunk, though Dresden managed to escape temporarily, before she too was destroyed off Juan Fernández Island.
+In the course of the battle, Spee repeatedly attempted to outmaneuver Sturdee to either close the range where his own guns would be effective against the battlecruisers, or escape into haze; he failed in both efforts.
+By 16:15, Scharnhorst was dead in the water and listing heavily; she sank shortly thereafter.
+Gneisenau then came under heavy fire from both battlecruisers and Carnarvon, and by 17:30, was burning badly after having been hit more than 50 times, many of them at close range.
+The captain ordered the ship to be scuttled, and the crew gave three cheers for the Kaiser before the vessel sank.
+Nürnberg and Leipzig were also sunk, though Dresden managed to escape temporarily, before she too was destroyed off Juan Fernández Island in March 1915.
 Some 2,200 men were killed, among them Spee.